Wind-WindKids/winding/samples/sophieandwind/winter.md

 --
-fassv_camp: page, portrait-oriented, image
+the_secret: spread, landscape-oriented
 --
 @image:
-The courtyard of the French-American School of Silicon Valley.
+The courtyard of a school.
 Children playing, Sophie and Wind among them.
-A few trees, a low building with large windows, and a bright blue sky overhead.
+A few trees, a low building with large windows, and bright blue sky overhead.

---
-the_secret: spread, landscape-oriented
---
 @left: page, text
+The next day, Wind took Sophie to his school, for a winter camp.
+It was a small bilingual school, with a big courtyard and around sixty kids at the camp.
+Sophie felt shy at first, but kids were friendly to a newcomer from Paris.
+They played games, made art, it was fun.

+@right: page, text
+And then, the next day, Wind told her a secret.

 “There’s something I can do here that I can’t do in Paris,” Wind said.

 “In Paris, to fly an airplane, you need to be fifteen years old.